-Head for the stars, take a ship and trade, bounty-hunt, pirate or assassinate your way across the Milky Way galaxy.
+Head for the stars, take a ship and trade, bounty-hunt, pirate and assassinate your way across the Milky Way galaxy.

 It's an awe inspiring, beautiful, vast place; with 400 billion star systems, planets, moons and asteroid fields just waiting to be explored and exploited.